 20. London, United Kingdom

 La la la London!
-With its red phone booths, black cabs and double decker buses, no city is quite as iconic as frequently the “most visited city in the world”, London.
-Beyond the monopoly board there is much to discover, particularly when venturing in to central London to enjoy the likes of Shoreditch and its’ quirky weekend markets.
-My personal favourite city for a stopover, there’s always something happening be it a new theatre show on West End, a new exhibition at one of the many free-to-enter museums, or an endless list of concerts to attend being such a popular, international hub.
+With its red phone booths, black cabs and double-decker buses, no city is quite as iconic as frequently the “most visited city in the world”, London.
+Beyond the monopoly board, there is much to discover, particularly when venturing into central London to enjoy the likes of Shoreditch and its’ quirky weekend markets.
+My personal favourite city for a stopover, there’s always something happening to be it a new theatre show on West End, a new exhibition at one of the many free-to-enter museums, or an endless list of concerts to attend being such a popular, international hub.

 21. Jerusalem, Israel

 My visit to Jerusalem was not without controversy, but politics aside a visit to the Holy Land is truly a once in a lifetime experience that will be incomparable to all others.
 What struck me on my visit to Jerusalem was to see biblical references in the flesh and walk on the very same pavement I thought could only be read about.
 This eye-opening experience offered a unique insight into much more than my own religion, with a visit to the Western Wall and the sounds of the call to prayer providing a humbling understanding of what can hopefully one day be harmony.